 - Submit final forms to submit.
 Make sure that you have reviewed the 1099 forms before submitting as we do not handle corrected forms.

 Note: The paper version of Copy A of Form 1099 is for your records.
 You shouldn't print or mail this form to the IRS.

 How can I file another set of 1099s?

-Open QuickBooks Online, select Workers from the left menu, then Contractors, and then Prepare 1099s.
+Open QuickBooks Online, then go to the Workers or Payroll menu, then select Contractors, and then Prepare 1099s.
 If contractors are not added yet, add them first before going to the 1099 e-file flow.